coryshain/cdr/README.md

     pip install cdrnn

-Note that, despite the package name, both (kernel-based) CDR and (deep-neural) CDRNN are both implemented by the same codebase, so both kinds of models can be fitted using this package.
+Note that, despite the package name, both (kernel-based) CDR and (deep-neural) CDRNN are implemented by the same codebase, so both kinds of models can be fitted using this package.

 ### Anaconda